What is Perthes Disease?

 Perthes Disease Treatment

-For children under the age of 6, treatment is usually conservative and doesn’t require surgery.
+For children under 6, treatment is usually conservative and doesn’t require surgery.
 Because they are young and their bones still have a lot of growing and developing, the femoral head has more time to repair.
 Conservative management is where your physiotherapist can assist.
 Your child will require rest from high-intensity activities, including running, to prevent further damage to the hip joint.

 Physiotherapy treatment will involve: